-We need to know when to consider taking daily migraine headache prevention?
-According to the Mayo Clinic’s website only 1 in 10 people take prophylactics, which I find quite alarming.
+You need to know when to consider taking daily migraine headache prevention?
+According to the Mayo Clinic’s website only 1 in 10 migraine sufferers take prophylactics, which I find quite alarming.
 So much needless pain and suffering.

 The statistics also show that only half of us are getting correctly diagnosed.

-The Mayo Clinic also states that “half of those who get migraines could benefit from” taking preventative medications.
+The Mayo Clinic also states that half of those of us who get migraines could benefit from taking preventative medications.

-I don't mean to bog you down with statistics, but I want to point out that overall we are not getting the help we need.
-The help that is available to us right now.
+I don't mean to bog you down with statistics, but I want to point out that you may not be getting the help you need.
+And that the help could be available to you right now.

-You may be considered a candidate for migraine headache prevention therapy if you:
+You may be considered a candidate for migraine headache prevention therapy if you have:

-1. have two or more debilitating attacks a month,
+1. Two or more debilitating attacks a month,

-3. have poor or no response to acute drug treatment and your attacks continue, or
+3. Poor or no response to acute drug treatment and your attacks continue, or

-4. have migraine signs and symptoms include a prolonged aura or numbness and weakness.
+4. Migraine signs and symptoms include a prolonged aura or numbness and weakness.

-5. have a history of long-term, frequent, or excessive use of pain medications (analgesics) or acute medications that make your headaches worse or that have led to reduced responsiveness to other drug therapies.
+5. A history of long-term, frequent, or excessive use of pain medications (analgesics) or acute medications that make your headaches worse or that have led to reduced responsiveness to other drug therapies.

-The American Migraine Foundation (AMF) says the “ultimate goals” of migraine prevention therapy are:
+The American Migraine Foundation (AMF) says the "ultimate goals" of migraine prevention therapy are to:

-The Mayo Clinic also says that “in most cases, preventive medications don't eliminate headaches completely and some cause serious side effects”.
-AMF says it is rare that preventive therapy “eliminates migraine”.
+The Mayo Clinic also says that "in most cases, preventive medications don't eliminate headaches completely and some cause serious side effects."
+The AMF also says it's rare that preventive therapy completely eliminates migraine headaches.

-If you have had good results by remaining migraine-free for six months to a year, your doctor may recommend changes in the treatment plan to see if the migraines return.
+If you find the right meds, and have had good results by remaining migraine-free for six months to a year, your doctor may recommend changes in the treatment plan to see if the migraines return.
 However, you may still need to find abortive medication that works safely with your preventive for acute attacks.

 That's right - you will still need to take an abortive to stop an attack should the preventive not stop them sufficiently.